What Is Hard Water and How Do You Deal With It?

 What Is Hard Water?

-Signs You Have Hard Water at Home
+Signs You Have It at Home

 - Limescale buildup: Check your faucets, showerheads, and pipes if there are white, chalky deposits.
-This indicates mineral residue, which can affect water flow and clog plumbing systems over time.
+This indicates mineral residue, which can affect flow and clog plumbing systems over time.

 - Spotty, cloudy dishes: Glassware and metal dishes often emerge from the wash with a film of streaks or spots even after a thorough cleaning.